 Possession of a weapon on school property, while en route to and from school or school events, or at school-sponsored activities, is a misdemeanor of the first degree, and offenders will be referred to the police for prosecution and be subject to expulsion for up to one (1) calendar year.
 Students violating this policy will be removed immediately from class, and parents will be contacted.

 Weapon defined: The definition of a weapon includes but is not limited to:

-- A firearm which is not loaded or lacks a clip or other component to render it immediately operable, and components which can readily be assembled into a weapon.
+- A firearm which is not loaded or lacks a clip or other component to render it immediately operable, and components that can readily be assembled into a weapon.

 - The possession of spray mace and/or any other noxious chemicals is NOT a violation of this policy; however, it is not permitted.
 Possession will result in disciplinary action.
 Furthermore, its inappropriate use will be considered a violation of this policy.

-- Any weapon which is required for use as a part of an approved course of study or supervised school activity shall be given to the teacher of that class/activity immediately upon the student’s arrival at school.
+- Any weapon that is required for use as a part of an approved course of study or supervised school activity will be given to the teacher of that class/activity immediately upon the student’s arrival at school.

 - A student who inadvertently brings a weapon to school and immediately, upon arrival, surrenders it to a staff member may be excluded from the requirements of this policy.

 Acts of violence (fighting) of any type will not be tolerated on school property, while en route to and from school or school events, or at school-sponsored activities.
 Violators will be referred to the police for prosecution and may be subject to disciplinary action under this policy including an expulsion hearing before the school board.